lsexton21/ui-portfolio/markdowns/phpExample.md

 ---

-#### And the controller which has an instance of Doctrine's "Entity Manager" that we pass to the service.
+#### And the controller which has an instance of Doctrine's "Entity Manager" that I passed to the service.

 ```
 public function getStonehengeVendorLoadBalancers(ServerRequestInterface $request, ResponseInterface $response): ResponseInterface